 Our lawyers bring over 250 years of combined wide-ranging experience to resolving complex challenges related to cooperative and condominium law.
 Our attorneys have also been instrumental in the development of co-op and condo law, specifically in New York, having helped to create contracts of sale, alteration agreements and other agreements now used as industry standards.
-Three of our attorneys have served terms as chair of the Cooperative and Condominium Committee of the Association of the Bar of the City of New York, and one is the current co-chair of the Real Property Law Section Condominiums and Cooperatives Committee of the New York State Bar Association.
+Three of our attorneys have served terms as chair of the Cooperative and Condominium Committee of the Association of the Bar of the City of New York, and one is the former co-chair of the Real Property Law Section Condominiums and Cooperatives Committee of the New York State Bar Association.

 Given their depth of experience and long-standing reputation, our lawyers offer a wide range of services to our clients including management and governance issues, transactions, dispute resolution and litigation.